-A study, published in Infectious Diseases in Obstetrics and Gynecology [3.2 (1995): 73-78], sought to see how effective hydrogen peroxide would be at inhibiting Candida strains and sought to see how catalase modified this effect.
+A study, published in Infectious Diseases in Obstetrics and Gynecology [3.2 (1995): 73-78], sought to see how effective hydrogen peroxide would be at inhibiting Candida strains; and, tried to understand how catalase modified this effect.
 Catalase, as you know, is an enzyme that breaks down hydrogen peroxide; thus, its presence can limit the inhibiting power of hydrogen peroxide.
-And, all the strains of Candida investigated by this study possessed catalase.
+And, all the strains of Candida investigated by this study, possessed catalase.
 Bacteria that can produce acid and hydrogen peroxide were also considered as protective agents to ward off vaginal yeast proliferation.
 Previously, Lactobacilli bacteria, which normally dominate a healthy woman’s vagina, were thought to protect the vagina by producing acid.
-More recently, it was discovered that some strains of Lactobacilli generate hydrogen peroxide; this is thought to be another reason these bacteria may provide a beneficial effect.
+More recently, it was discovered that some strains of Lactobacilli generate hydrogen peroxide.
+This is thought to be another reason these bacteria may provide a beneficial effect.

-The study found that non-albicans species of Candida had a much higher tolerance for hydrogen peroxide.
-The researchers reported that non-albicans species had minimum inhibitory concentrations (MIC) about 4 times higher than those of Candida albicans.
-Oddly enough, there was no discernable correlation between each individual strain’s susceptibility to hydrogen peroxide and the amount of catalase measured.
-The researchers inferred that stable yeast cells might possess enough catalase to break down hydrogen peroxided that forms internally.
+The study found, that non-albicans species of Candida, had a much higher tolerance for hydrogen peroxide.
+The researchers reported that non-albicans species had minimum inhibitory concentrations (MIC; i.e., the amount of a substance required to stop the growth of a microbe) about 4 times higher than those of Candida albicans.
+Oddly enough, there was no discernible correlation between each individual strain’s susceptibility to hydrogen peroxide and the amount of catalase measured.
+The researchers inferred, that stable yeast cells, might possess enough catalase to break down hydrogen peroxided that forms internally.
 However, Candida’s catalase is not capable of breaking down substantial amounts of hydrogen peroxide outside of its cells.
-Hydrogen peroxide may be able to damage Candida cells to the point they rupture and thus catalase is released at this point which was stored inside the cells.
+Hydrogen peroxide may be able to damage Candida cells to the point they rupture; and, thus, catalase is released at this point which was stored inside the cells.
 The major finding of the study, how much H2O2 is needed to stop Candida growth, revealed that all of the 38 strains tested were successfully inhibited by approximately 149.6 mg / L up to 2993.3 mg / L. Again, non-albicans strains, on average, required a higher concentration to inhibit.

 Another revealing study, published in The Open Dentistry Journal [4.1 (2010)], also looked at how well hydrogen peroxide would inhibit various species of Candida.
-The Candida species investigated included Candida albicans, Candida parapsilosis, Candida glabrata, and Candida krusei.
+The Candida species investigated included C. albicans, C. parapsilosis, C. glabrata, and C. krusei.
 The study discussed a dental unit water line, and did not say much about yeast.
 Yet, the minimum inhibitory concentrations for the Candida species were shown.
-However, some non-albicans species of Candida were dramatically more resistant to hydrogen peroxide than their cousin Candida albicans.
+However, some non-albicans species of Candida were dramatically more resistant to hydrogen peroxide, than their cousin Candida albicans.
 The following concentrations of hydrogen peroxide inhibited their respective yeast species’ strains in the study: